qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

 Since web browsers are not particularly well adapted to this type of rapid color change, the flicker at high speeds is rather unpleasant.
 However, as you speed up the color changes, you will start to see purple, and the original red and blue will become less clearly distinct.
 Unlike web browsers, the SpinWheel is up to this task.
 The following program will cycle between red and blue at variable delays.
+You can find this code in the examples menu under `Examples → SpinWearables → Biology_of_Sight →  Persistence_of_Vision`.
 Upload it to your SpinWheel and experiment with the value for the delay time by changing the line `int delay_time_in_milliseconds = 500;`.
 At what delay time do you stop distinguishing the two original colors and start seeing only purple?

 ```cpp
 // BE CAREFUL IF YOU HAVE EPILEPSY AS THIS WILL CAUSE FLASHING COLORS!!!